blitzher/weeblang/README.md

-# Small compiler for BLZLANG
+# Small compiler for weeblang